 “This ability also has an impact on how our memory systems work.
 And, indeed, musicians exhibit enhanced memory functions — creating, storing, and retrieving memories more quickly and efficiently.
 Studies have found that musicians appear to use their highly connected brains to give each memory multiple tags, such as a conceptual tag, an emotional tag, an audio tag, and a contextual tag — like a good Internet search engine.”

-(2) Don’t forget that we will be doing vision and hearing screenings for children 2 years, 11 months of age and up on Tuesday, March 14th in the am/pm and Wednesday, March 15th in the am.
+- Don’t forget that we will be doing vision and hearing screenings for children 2 years, 11 months of age and up on Tuesday, March 13th and Wednesday, March 14th.
 These will be regular school days.

 - Don’t forget that Scholastic Book Orders are due March 18th.

 - Don’t forget that we are closed from Monday, March 26th through Friday, March 30th for Spring Break.
 School will resume on Monday, April 2nd.